utfpr-cp-software-architecture/2019-01/README.md

 This project takes our example to the web by using html, bootstrap and freemarker technologies

 ### lesson-25
 This project exposes application functionalities as REST web services.
-In addition, the presentation layer is fully detached, enabling the back-end and front-end separated deployments.
+In addition, the presentation layer is fully detached, enabling back-end and front-end separated deployments.